Skip to main content Skip to navigation

 Having access to clean water and clean air is an essential right.
 Protecting the environment is also a vital component to achieving the long-term economic viability of any community.

 Significant progress has been made in recent decades to improve environmental quality in our region and our state.
-And, while efforts are ongoing, there’s much success to point to.

-Our current work to remove coal ash material and close our coal ash impoundments at our remaining coal-fired electric generating facilities – which are planned for retirement by 2026-2028 – represent another positive step forward.
+Our current work to remove coal ash material and close our coal ash impoundments at our remaining coal-fired electric generating facilities – which are planned for retirement by 2028 – represent another positive step forward.
 Here you’ll find additional information on our cleanup activities and answers to common questions associated with the work we’re doing.

 What is coal ash?